Proto-Pama–Nyungan language

 Proto-Pama–Nyungan is a hypothetical ancestral language from which all Pama–Nyungan languages are supposed to have derived.
 It may have been spoken as recently as about 5,000 years ago, much more recently than Aboriginal Australian peoples are believed to have been inhabiting various parts of Australia.

 Evolution

-How the Pama–Nyungan languages spread over most of the continent and displaced any pre-Pama–Nyungan languages is unknown; one possibility is that language could have been transferred from one group to another alongside culture and ritual.
+How the Pama–Nyungan languages spread over most of the continent and displaced any pre-Pama–Nyungan languages is not currently deciphered; one possibility is that language could have been transferred from one group to another alongside culture and ritual.
 Given the relationship of cognates between groups, it seems that Pama-Nyungan has many of the characteristics of a sprachbund, indicating the antiquity of multiple waves of culture contact between groups.
 Dixon in particular has argued that the genealogical trees found with many language families do not fit in the Pama-Nyungan family.

 Using computational phylogenetics, Bouckaert, et al. (2018) posit a mid-Holocene expansion of Pama-Nyungan from the Gulf Plains of northeastern Australia.